slowernews/wisdom-tldr/chapters/chapter_appendix.md

 I’m with Seneca.
 Life doesn’t have to be short.
 We all have 24h in a day.
 Every single one of us.
 You can use them to create something awesome, to visit that someone special who misses you desperately, to provide for your family, or to savor a great moment.
 But don’t waste your hours.
 Don’t end up wondering, “What have I been doing with my time?”
 Leave a trail of accomplishments or smiles behind you.

-When we listen to the regrets of the elderly and dying, they invariably lament on what they neglected to do, not what they did.
 -->